-ENVIRONMENT VARIABLE DESCRIPTION log_max Specifies the size limit for the syslog file in bytes.
-Default is 250000 .
-When the log file size reaches the limit, the file is renamed as a backup file, and a new syslog file is started (replacing any existing backup), so that the maximum space used by the overall syslog is twice the log_max value. log_remote Specifies the IP address for the remote syslog facility.
-By default, this option is not set.
-The syslog daemon on Linux systems can be configured to receive messages from remote hosts, normally using the -r option, so using the log_remote setting it is possible to send the ShMM system log to a remote system. logging Specifies if messages log file should be maintained in ram or flash.
-Default is ram , which is the recommended option. net This variable can be used as a replacement for bootcmd as a means of booting a kernel and rfs image from TFTP.
-Use run net. netmask Network netmask, default value is 255.255.255.0 nfs This variable can be used as a replacement for boot cmd as a means of booting and running with an NFS mounted root filesystem.
-See the Monterey Linux User Guide sample NFS pageword reget project for details password_reset Instructs Linux to restore factory default password for user "root" (which is the empty password "").
-Default is n . post_normal Determines the list of POST tests that are executed on each bootpope_normar up.
+ENVIRONMENT DESCRIPTION Variable mtdpart1 ShMM-700 only: This variable contains the Flash drive partition map.
+The variable is used by the U-Boot and its value is also passed to the Linux kernel as part of bootargs string.
+The variable specifies how the Flash drive is split into partitions and consists of pairs of partition sizes and their names.
+Default value is 512K(uboot0),512K(uboot1),256K(envvars0),256K(envvars1),256K(ubifs_cache),30976K(boot),32M(user).
+See the ShMM-700R Hardware Architecture Specification for more information. net This variable can be used as a replacement for bootcmd as a means of booting a kernel and RFS image from TFTP.
+Use run net . netmask Network netmask, default value is 255.255.25.0 nfs This variable can be used as a replacement for bootcmd as a means of booting and running with an NFS mounted root filesystem.
+The Monterey Linux User Guide sample NFS project provides details for ShMM-500 and ShMM-1500 users.
+Note: the kernel image is fetched from a TFTP server by default. password_rese Instructs Linux to restore factory default password for user root (which t is the empty password "").
+Default is n . post_normal Determines the list of POST tests that are executed on each boot-up.
 If not set, compile-time default settings are used.
-The test names listed in a value of this variable are separated by space characters. post_poweron Determines the list of POST tests that are executed after power- on reset only (vs. on each boot-up).
+The test names listed in a value of this variable are separated by space characters. post_poweron Determines the list of POST tests that are executed after power-on reset only (vs. on each boot-up).
 If not set, compile-time default settings are used.
-The test names listed in a value of this variable are separated by space characters. quiet Instructs the kernel upon bootup not to print progress messages to the serial console.
-Default is quiet . ramargs Sets the kernel command line in the bootargs variable as ramdisk appropriate for the root filesystem to be mounted from a ramdisk. ramoisk Specifies what .rfs image should be used by the net and ramsize nfs boot options.
-Tampize Size of the system memory, in bytes.
-Default setting: calculated from the SDRAM configuration encoding in the build-time configuration block. rc_ifconfig Allows the /etc/rc script to set up the IP address instead of shelfman .
+The test names listed in a value of this variable are separated by space characters. serial# This variable contains the ShMM serial number assigned during manufacturing.
+The variable is set automatically by U-Boot during bootstrap. rootpath ShMM-700 only: This variable specifies the NFS root to be used by the Linux kernel when booting the ShMM via the bootcmd_nfs command.
+Default value is /rootfs. quiet Instructs the kernel upon bootup not to print progress messages to the serial console.
+Default is quiet. ramargs Sets the kernel command line in the bootargs variable as appropriate for the root filesystem to be mounted from a ramdisk.
+Note: not present on ShMM-700. ramdisk Specifies what .rfs image should be used by the net boot option. ramsize Size of the system memory, in bytes.
+Default setting: calculated from the SDRAM configuration encoding in the build-time configuration block.
+Note: not present on ShMM-700. rc_ifconfig Allows the /etc/rc script to set up the IP address instead of shelfman.
 Default is n (allow shelfman to set up IP addresses).
-L ······································